In this guide, we have curated a list of 20+ top attractions of Kota City with beautiful photos.

 7. Kota Government Museum

 The newly re-constructed Kota Government Museum is situated near Kishore Sagar Talab.
-It is still not very popular, but you’ll be surprised to see the variety of things it has got.
+It is still not very popular, but it’ll definitely surprise you with its collection of old coins, manuscripts and Hadoti sculptures.
+Find more details, click here.

 8. CV Garden